 speaker

 Dr. Cedric Francois

-Thank you so much for that question.
-And also, again, without providing guidance, I think what is really important here, what you picked up on, is that this quarter over quarter demand, as measured by the number of injections that are given to the number of patients that are out there, continues to grow.
-And last quarter, consequently, was the largest quarterly injection volume that we saw.
-That is not something that we expect to change.
-We are very early in the launch still, in many ways.
-Only small percentage of patients have been treated.
-And as Caroline alluded to earlier, this is something where when you speak with physicians that have properly adopted the product, you will find numbers ranging all the way from, I will treat between 30 and 50% of my patients with geographic atrophy.
-So we're only in the very beginning stages.
-And I think as physicians become comfortable with understanding the mechanism, the disease, the drug, that will continue to grow.
+Thank you so much for that question, Adi.
+Well, so the Again, without providing guidance, I think what is really important here, what you picked up on, is that this quarter-over-quarter demand, as measured by the number of injections that are given to the number of patients that are out there, continues to grow.
+And last quarter, consequently, was the largest quarterly injection volume that we saw. small percentage of patients have been treated and as Caroline alluded to earlier this is something where when you speak with physicians that have properly adopted the products you know you will find numbers ranging all the way from I will treat between 30 and 50 percent of my patients with geographic atrophy so you know we're only in the very beginning stages and I think as physicians become comfortable with understanding the mechanism the disease the drug that will continue to grow

+speaker